-To stay ahead of the international curve, we’re working alongside farmers and growers to position New Zealand’s food and fibre sector as the best in the world, and the best for the world.
+Our Government is committed to working alongside farmers and growers to position New Zealand’s food and fibre sector as the best in the world and the best for the world.

 Here’s how we’re backing farmers and growers: